olin/studentgovernment/student_government_bylaws.md

 The Student Government serves and acts as the voice of the Student Body of the College.
-The Student Body will be defined as all currently enrolled students of the College who plan to graduate from Olin College.
-At times when the Student Government, its members, or its Committees must communicate to the entire Student Body, they will email the Student Government Announcements mailing list.
+The Student Body will be defined as all currently enrolled students of the College.
+At times when the Student Government, its members, or its Committees must communicate to the entire Student Body, they will email the All-Students mailing list.

 #### Section 2.
 Meetings.